-After the initial interview meeting, the pastoral call committee observes the pastoral candidate as she or he conducts worship and proclaims the Gospel.
+After the initial interview meeting, the pastoral call committee observes the pastoral candidate leading worship and preaching the Gospel.
 Together, these two activities - the meeting with the candidate and hearing the candidate lead worship and preach - constitute the interview step.

-In order to observe the candidate leading worship, the chairperson of the call committee shall consult with the candidate to identify a suitable time when the committee might visit the candidate during worship in his or her own parish.
-If it is advisable that the pastoral call committee observe the candidate in a parish other than her or his own, the chairperson should immediately consult with the office of the bishop, who will arrange for an alternative site.
+In order to observe the candidate leading worship, the chairperson of the call committee shall consult with the candidate to identify a suitable time when the committee might visit the candidate during worship in their own parish.
+If it is advisable that the pastoral call committee observe the candidate in a parish other than their own, the chairperson should immediately consult with the office of the bishop, who will arrange for an alternative site.